Life in a Day (2011 film): Themes and content

 Macdonald explained that the film "doesn't have a traditional story or a traditional narrative, but it has thematic movement [and] recurring characters."
 He praised certain specific contributions, including "the most technically amazing skydiving shot I have ever seen in any film" and "a hand going up to a window pane and picking a fly off and filming the hand walking through the house and letting the fly go—and you see the fly take off in the distance."
-Asked if there any particular submission crystallised the film's theme, Macdonald cited "the family who had been going through cancer."
+Asked if there any particular submission that crystallized the film's theme, Macdonald cited "the family who had been going through cancer."
 More generally, Macdonald praised the immediacy that a handycam permits.